-Elements: Assessment DOMAIN 3: INSTRUCTION Component 3d: Using Assessment in Instruction criteria • Monitoring of student learning • Feedback to students • Student self-assessment and monitoring of progress ON in Instruction dents • Student self-assessme nt and monitoring of progress ГЕЛЕГ ОЕ РЕ ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Assessment criteria Students are not aware of the criteria and performance standards by which their work will be evaluated.
+Elements: Assessment criteria • Monitoring of student learning • Feedback to students • Student self-assessment and monitoring of progress

+1 LEVEL OF PERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Assessment criteria Students are not aware of the criteria and performance standards by which their work will be evaluated.
 Students know some of the criteria and performance standards by which their work will be evaluated.
 Students are fully aware of the criteria and performance standards by which their work will be evaluated.
 Students are fully aware of the criteria and performance standards by which their work will be evaluated and have contributed to the development of the criteria.
 Monitoring of student learning Teacher does not monitor student learning in the curriculum.
 Teacher monitors the progress of the class as a whole but elicits no diagnostic information.
 Teacher monitors the progress of groups of students in the curriculum, making limited use of diagnostic prompts to elicit information.
 Teacher actively and systematically elicits diagnostic information from individual students regarding their understanding and monitors the progress of individual students.
 Feedback to students Teacher's feedback to students is of poor quality and not provided in a timely manner.
 Teacher's feedback to students is uneven, and its timeliness is inconsistent.
 Teacher's feedback to students is timely and of consistently high quality.
 Teacher's feedback to students is timely and of consistently high quality, and students make use of the feedback in their learning.
-Student self- assessment and monitoring of progress Students do not engage in self- assessment or montoring of progress.
+Student self- assessment and monitoring of progress Students do not engage in self- assessment or monitoring of progress.
 Students occasionally assess the quality of their own work against the assessment criteria and performance standards.
 Students frequently assess and monitor the quality of their own work against the assessment criteria and performance standards.
 Students not only frequently assess and monitor the quality of their own work against the assessment criteria and performance standards but also make active use of that information in their learning.

-Component 3e Elements: Lesso DOMAIN 3: INSTRUCTION Component 3e: Demonstrating Flexibility and Responsiveness Elements: Lesson adjustment • Response to students • Persistence ON Ind Responsiveness students • Persistence ГЕЛЕГ ОЕ ЬЕ P E R F O R M A N C E ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Lesson adjustment Teacher adheres rigidly to an instructional plan, even when a change is clearly needed.
+Component 3e: Demonstrating Flexibility and Responsiveness Elements: Lesson adjustment • Response to students • Persistence

+LEVEL OF P ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Lesson adjustment Teacher adheres rigidly to an instructional plan, even when a change is clearly needed.
 Teacher attempts to adjust a lesson when needed, with only partially successful results.
 Teacher makes a minor adjustment to a lesson, and the adjustment occurs smoothly.
 Teacher successfully makes a major adjustment to a lesson when needed.
 Response to students Teacher ignores or brushes aside students' questions or interests.
 Teacher attempts to accommodate students' questions or interests, although the pacing of the lesson is disrupted.
 Teacher successfully accommodates students' questions or interests.
 Teacher seizes a major opportunity to enhance learning, building on student interests or a spontaneous event.
 Persistence When a student has difficulty learning, the teacher either gives up or blames the student or the student's home environment.
 Teacher accepts responsibility for the success of all students but has only a limited repertoire of instructional strategies to draw on.
 Teacher persists in seeking approaches for students who have difficulty learning, drawing on a broad repertoire of strategies.
 Teacher persists in seeking effective approaches for students who need help, using an extensive repertoire of strategies and soliciting additional resources from the school.